Custom Contract Automation Software

 Post-signature is where manual contract management most often fails.
 Key dates, renewal windows, notice periods, delivery milestones, payment schedules, compliance deadlines, sit in a signed PDF that no one reviews until something goes wrong.
 Contract automation extracts these dates and obligations at signature and tracks them automatically.
 Alerts go to the right people at defined intervals before each date: 90 days before a renewal window, 30 days before a notice period deadline, 7 days before a payment milestone.
 Obligation completion is logged.
 The result is a contract portfolio that's actively managed rather than filed and forgotten.

-Most contract automation projects at RaftLabs deliver in 8 to 14 weeks.
+Most teams launch a validated v1 in 8 to 14 weeks, then keep building.
 A focused NDA-and-MSA workflow with one CRM integration lands closer to 8 weeks.
-A full contract lifecycle system covering multiple agreement types, multi-tier approval routing, e-signature, and obligation tracking runs 12 to 14 weeks.
+A full contract lifecycle system covering multiple agreement types, multi-tier approval routing, e-signature, and obligation tracking runs 12 to 14 weeks for its first version.
 Scope is locked and timeline is confirmed before development starts.

 Work with us